prfalken/manager/README.md

 > The following is a user guide for me and how I work as a manager.
 > My intent is to accelerate our working relationship with this document.
-> It was originally shared privately at Blablacar, now I'm leaving the company I'd like to share it publically.
+> It was originally shared privately at Blablacar, now I'm leaving the company I'd like to share it publicly.

 ## About me
 I’m Julien.
 I’ve been a System Engineer for 15 years and a Manager for 3 years.
 I have a wife and 2 kids, I like playing music and Crossfit.